PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Method

-\paragraph{PANDA approach.} As illustrated in Figure~\ref{fig:panda} (Right), our PANDA approach introduces the knowledge distillation technique to facilitate the knowledge transfer from source task to target task.
-In particular, PANDA approach first uses the PLM with source prompt as the teacher network $[\overline{\mathcal{M}};u_s]$, and the PLM with randomly initialized prompt (denoted as $u_r$) as the student network $[\overline{\mathcal{M}};u_r]$.
-Notably, we can then train $[\overline{\mathcal{M}};u_s]$ on the target task with fewer iterations to obtain the new teacher (denoted as target-like network $[\overline{\mathcal{M}};u^*_s]$), which learns some target information but not forget the source knowledge catastrophically.
+As illustrated in Figure~\ref{fig:panda} (Right), our \our approach introduces the knowledge distillation technique to facilitate the knowledge transfer from the source task to the target task.
+In particular, \our approach first uses the PLM with source prompt as the teacher network $[\overline{\mathcal{M}};u_s]$, and the PLM with randomly initialized prompt (denoted as $u_r$) as the student network $[\overline{\mathcal{M}};u_r]$.
+Notably, we can then train $[\overline{\mathcal{M}};u_s]$ on the target task with fewer iterations {\zqh (\textit{i.e.}, 1 epoch in the small-scale tasks (\textit{e.g.}, CB) or 1000 fixed steps in the larger tasks (\textit{e.g.}, MNLI), where the detailed task information can be found in Table~\ref{tab:dataset_details})} to obtain the new teacher (denoted as target-like network $[\overline{\mathcal{M}};u^*_s]$), which learns some target information but not forget the source knowledge significantly.
 We state that such a target-like network performs as an intermediate network to bridge the gap between source and target tasks\footnote{We empirically find that using the original teacher network (\textit{i.e.}, $[\overline{\mathcal{M}};u_s]$) could achieve comparable performance than the target-like network (see in Section~\ref{teacher_ablation}), \textit{i.e.}, we can simply employ the source prompt itself as the teacher prompt, for the novel target tasks required fast computation.}.
-Sequentially, the student network is trained on the target task with the supervision information of both ground-truth labels (same to Equation~\ref{eq_ce}), and soft targets predicted by the teacher network that can be formulated as:
+Sequentially, the student network is trained on the target task with the supervision information of both ground-truth labels (same as Equation~\ref{eq_ce}), and soft targets predicted by the teacher network that can be formulated as\footnote{Note that we simplify $P(y_i | e(\tilde{\boldsymbol{x}}_i);\overline{\mathcal{M}}, u, f )$ of Equation~\ref{eq_ce} to $P ( y_i | u)$ here.
+In the preliminary experiments, we found that such an MSE loss achieved the best performance in most settings, and thus we used it lastly.
+The analysis of different KD losses can be seen in Section~\ref{ablation_loss}.}:

 where $P_{te}$ and $P_{st}$ denote the distributions predicted by the teacher and student networks respectively.
-Forcing the student to mimic the prediction of teacher can make the student learn the ``dark knowledge'' from teacher, thus guiding the knowledge transfer from source task to target prompt.
+Forcing the student to mimic the prediction of teacher can make the student learn the ``dark knowledge'' from the teacher, thus guiding the knowledge transfer from source task to target prompt.
 In summary, the complete loss function $\mathcal{L}_{all}$ of student network can be formulated as: